-My communications co-op wrote Prepare Yourself, a 2021 content planning guide for public power and broadband communicators.
+My communications co-op wrote Prepare Yourself, a 2021 content planning guide for public power and broadband communicators (here's our webinar about the tool).
 Use this planning tool to stay ahead, focus on topics that matter to your leadership and improve message cohesion across your communication channels.

 We recommend four areas to kick-start content planning: key messages, local pages, bill inserts and a calendar to help you spot 2021 engagement opportunities.

 1. List Key Messages

 Start planning by listing up to six key messages you need to cover in 2021.
 These messages can come from a strategic plan or directives from your utility leadership.
 Maybe you're launching a program, or you want to increase participation in a service.
 These messages are your communication goals for the year.
 Pick a month (or two) to showcase each message, then check off which channels you can use to engage consumers.